baddyscience/develop/README.md

 Baddyscience's learning repository, a record of completed school works and some simple algorithmic exercises - mainly from leetcode and luogu.

+## alogorithmTopic

+- only code

+## cppStudy

+- Includes a description of the topic
+- Part of the code is commented (what's not there won't be made up) :)
+- 不怕钟sir双杀你就cv :)